Tatjana Pinto

 Tatjana Lofamakanda Pinto (born 2 July 1992) is a German athlete who competes as a sprinter.

-Biography
+Career

-Together with Leena Günther, Anne Cibis and Verena Sailer, Pinto won the gold medal at the 2012 European Athletics Championships in Helsinki at the 4×100 metres relay.
+Together with Leena Günther, Anne Cibis and Verena Sailer, Pinto won the gold medal at the 2012 European Athletics Championships in Helsinki at the 4 × 100 metres relay.
 The same team came in fifth at the 2012 Summer Olympics in London.

+Personal life

 Pinto's father is Portuguese, while her mother was from Angola.